Acxiom shares tank after Facebook cuts ties with data brokers

-March 29 (Reuters) - Shares of Acxiom Corp plunged 27 percent on Thursday, after Facebook Inc said it would end its partnerships with several large data brokers who help advertisers target people on the social network.
+(Reuters) - Shares of Acxiom Corp plunged as much as 34 percent on Thursday, after Facebook Inc said it would end its partnerships with several large data brokers who help advertisers target people on the social network.

-The stock has now lost more than a third of its market value since Facebook’s comments on Wednesday.
-It touched its lowest in more than 1-1/2 years in early trading on Thursday.
+The stock has now lost nearly half of its market value since Facebook’s comments on Wednesday that added to fears of increased scrutiny around how public data is handled and shared.

-Facebook is under pressure to improve its handling of data after disclosing that information about 50 million Facebook users wrongly ended up in the hands of political consultancy Cambridge Analytica.
+Facebook is under pressure to improve how it manages data after disclosing that information on about 50 million Facebook users wrongly ended up in the hands of political consultancy Cambridge Analytica.

 The social network has for years given advertisers the option of targeting their ads based on data collected by companies such as Acxiom.
 Facebook’s website lists nine third-party data providers that it has worked with, including Acxiom, Experian PLC, Oracle Data Cloud, TransUnion and WPP PLC.